Call us if you have questions about:

 Our experienced training staff offers programs to sensitize professionals and para-professionals to the special needs of people with dementia and their families.
 We offer individualized training to providers of home care as well as staff of adult day care programs, nursing homes, assisted living residences, social service agencies, pastoral ministries, and others.

-50-hour Dementia Care Training for Professionals - An innovative program specially designed to equip home and personal care workers with the knowledge and skills needed to provide their clients with the highest quality of dementia care.
-Training is available in English, Spanish, and Chinese.
+Dementia Care Training for Professional Caregivers - A six-week, nationally recognized program that specifically aims to help direct care workers provide the highest quality of care to persons with dementia.
 To enroll, please call our 24-hour Helpline at 800-272-3900.

-Support Group Leaders Training - An intensive four-day workshop designed for professionals and former caregivers who wish to lead family and early-stage support groups.
-This program employs a didactic and experiential approach to training new support group leaders.
+Support Group Leaders Training - An opportunity for health care professionals and former caregivers to learn how to lead caregiver or early stage groups.
 For more information, please contact Sharon Shaw at 646-744-2932.

 These funds offer financial aid designed to assist caregiving families to access respite services for brief periods of time, or to provide relief when there is an emergency.